-Risk aversion was most strongly pronounced in the responses of Chinese interviewees and other experts on China, who stressed that Beijing does not have the interest or diplomatic capacity to take any gambles.
-Effectively, this means that China aims to "present itself as a responsible global power while evading responsibility if efforts fail."
-Some analysts still contend that Beijing presumably holds "the one trump card," which is the ability to get Russia to the table - if and when this is in Beijing's interest.
-This important caveat was ignored by Western countries in the first years of the war.
-Chinese interviewees, often following the official party line, stated that China is "not the answer" to this war, that it has "no responsibility to play a direct role in ending the war," and is "not well-placed to play first initiator."
-They also stressed that "Xi cannot simply call Putin and tell him to stop," a statement true insofar as a mere phone call could not have this effect but also ignoring the fact that China does have substantial leverage over Russia.
+It is evident from these past initiatives and activities by third-party actors that the risks of putting skin in the game to broker a substantive deal by far outweigh any expected benefits presumably holds "the one trump card," which is the ability to get Russia to the table41 - if and when this is in Beijing's interest.
+This important caveat was ignored by Western countries in the first years of the war.42 Chinese interviewees, often following the official party line, stated that China is "not the answer"43 to this war, that it has "no responsibility to play a direct role in ending the war,"44 and is "not well-placed to play first initiator."45 They also stressed that "Xi cannot simply call Putin and tell him to stop,"46 a statement true insofar as a mere phone call could not have this effect but also ignoring the fact that China does have substantial leverage over Russia.
 Perhaps it just has no good reason to use it.